markbosire/Practice-Questions-GCP-ACE/README.md

 ### You are developing a new application and are looking for a Jenkins installation to build and deploy your source code.
 You want to automate the installation as quickly and easily as possible.
 What should you do?

 - [ ] Deploy Jenkins through the Google Cloud Marketplace.
 - [ ] Create a new Compute Engine instance.
-Run the Jenkins e ecutable.
+Run the Jenkins executable.
 - [ ] Create a new Kubernetes Engine cluster.
 Create a deployment for the Jenkins image.
-- [ ] Create an instance template with the Jenkins e ecutable.
+- [ ] Create an instance template with the Jenkins executable.
 Create a Managed Instance Group with this template.

 **[⬆ Back to Top](#table-of-contents)**